(c) Software Lab. Alexander Burger

 is

-not empty - advances the simulation to the next point in time, and resumes the
+not empty - advances the simulation to the next point in time, and resumes all

-corresponding coroutine.
+corresponding coroutines.
 In that case, if in realtime mode, it delays execution

 as necessary, handles possible key presses, and runs prg